This course is in Greek.

 • Examining the efficiency of international standards to combat money laundering and terrorism financing

-• Understanding the Cyprus Law and the 5th EU AML Directive and other relevant reporting obligations
+• Understanding the Cyprus Law, as well as, the 5th and 6th EU AML Directive and other relevant reporting obligations

 • Identifying and dealing with suspicious transactions